ErikEkstedt/VAP/vap/events/README.md

 #     ])
 ```

-where an entry, e.g. 'shift', contains a list of shift events over the batch. containing `start-frame, end-frame, speaker` where the speaker represent the next-speaker, the one who is active after the silence.
+where an entry, e.g. 'shift', contains a list of shift events over the batch. containing `start_frame, end_frame, speaker` where the speaker represent the next-speaker, the speaker (channel) who is active after the silence.

 ```python
 [[], # batch 0, empty: no shifts found in this sample